ubccpsc/classy/docs/instructor/features.md

 # Features

-## AutoTest

-AutoTest is a service that listens for push and comment events from configured repos on GitHub.
-AutoTest has the ability to start a container on every push event to analyze code based on logic that you program into a Docker container.
-Currently, AutoTest is tightly integrated with GitHub, although it has been designed so it could also receive grading requests through other means (e.g., through some form of REST-based invoker).
-The document below describes the current GitHub-oriented version of AutoTest.

-AutoTest can compute feedback either when a GitHub push event (e.g., a `git push`) is received or when a user makes a comment on a commit (e.g., they use the GitHub web interface to make a comment that references the AutoTest bot).
-The name of the bot is configurable, but we will use `@autobot` for the remainder of this document.
-These messages should take the form `@autobot <delivId> [flags]`.
-For example `@autobot #d1` or `@autobot #d4`.
-Flags do not need to be provided unless needed; the complete list of flags includes:

-* `#schedule` Schedules a commit for grading in the future when the student's quota is available again.
-For instance, by default calling `@autobot #d2` when the student still has 6 hours remaining before they can request again does not actually queue the submission for grading.
-By calling `@autobot #d2 #schedule` the submission will be automatically graded when the student's quota allows.
-Note: each student has only one `#schedule` slot; only the most recent `#schedule` event will be serviced; once this is complete the slot is available again.

-* `#unschedule` Unschedules a commit; this is not strictly necessary as servicing a scheduled grading submission does this automatically (as does calling `#schedule` on another commit), but this is a convenience method that ensures the student does not have a scheduled event requested.

-* `#check` Checks to ensure a commit has been queued for grading.
-This is often used by students who want to confirm that their submission is in fact on the grading queue.

-* `#force` Admin-user only.
-Forces the submission to be re-graded (e.g., purges the cached result if it exists and grades it again).

-* `#slient` Admin-user only.
-This is used to invoke the bot, but suppresses feedback. `#silent` is usually used in conjunction with `#force`.

 ## Portal

 Portal is a front-end application that uses Onsen UI, which is a lightweight JavaScript framework.
 Portal has a RESTful API back-end that runs Restify.
 Portal allows an instructor to manage Github repositories, teams, and assignments from a UI while integrated Docker containers automatically mark student assignments in the background.